willdonin/morse-code-translator/README.md

 ## Turn Off
 If you would like to turn the translator off, all you need to do is to type "off".

-## Docs
-You can see the fluxogram of the project by clicking [here](https://github.com/willdonin/morse-code-translator/blob/main/Fluxograms/morse-code-translator.pdf)